-4.3 CHALLENGES TO WOMEN PARTICIPATION IN THE JUDICIARY GENDER STEREOTYPES AND CULTURAL ATTITUDES about "incapacity" as lawyers, judges or magistrates can stem from cultural and traditional practices.
+4.3 CHALLENGES TO WOMEN PARTICIPATION IN THE JUDICIARY

+GENDER STEREOTYPES AND CULTURAL ATTITUDES

+The assessment shows that judicial promotion for women is often deterred by legal, political and social obstacles which include gender biases.
+Stereotypes and attitudes about "incapacity" as lawyers, judges or magistrates can stem from cultural and traditional practices.
 Gender stereotypes lead to the continued subordination of women in the legal profession.
 Socio-cultural interpretations of the role of women discourage women from entering into the legal profession.